-Next Friday, November 9, the Riga Motor Museum will open a unique interactive exhibition which will allow visitors to see for the very first time a legendary vehicle used at one time by the Latvian armed forces, the Imanta armoured carrier.
+November 9, the Riga Motor Museum opened a unique interactive exhibition which allows visitors to see for the very first time a legendary vehicle used at one time by the Latvian armed forces, the Imanta armoured carrier.

 The study about this “iron knight” is based on 30 original spare parts from the vehicle that were only recently discovered.
 After using state-of-the-art 3LCD laser technologies and 3D holographic project, the museum has found a way to bring the vehicle back to life, allowing visitors to see it during four specific periods of time.